 Here is how I handle this with every job.
 When we are shooting and looking at our shots on my monitors, I tell them, “This is how the color will generally look.
 This is a calibrated monitor”.
 Then I say, “I use an X-Rite calibrator.
 What calibrator do you use?”.
 I always ask this.
 If they have no idea (which is now very common), I explain to them the importance of color calibration and I explain that if they change things in the file with color, saturation, contrast, and brightness, it will not look that way in print.

 In my experience, about 75% of my clients don’t calibrate their systems and are working on laptops without a stand alone monitor.
 This is always a problem and is always a conversation I have to have with them.
+They have no idea that their printers are fixing all of their mistakes with their files.

 Do Not Judge Your Images On Phones!